Close

 Application Approach:

-- Applied as part of group application (streamlined processing)
+• Applied as part of coordinated group application (streamlined processing)

 Advantage: Group applications through recognized trade bodies receive expedited processing.
-Mohammed's visa approved in 36 hours—faster than individual applications.
-Consider this route if your industry association organizes Kenya trade missions.
+Mohammed's visa approved in 1-2 business days—faster than individual applications.
+Consider this route if your industry association organizes Kenya trade missions, as coordinated business delegations receive priority review when accompanied by proper documentation from recognized chambers of commerce.

 Your Strategic Entry Roadmap